stosh689/stosh689/README.md

-- I’m interested in ...(pre ai speech to text, my  on my key board is broken too, sorry eh,open source data using ai to build a better future for the next
+- Im interested in ...(pre ai speech to text, my  on my key board is broken too)

+Open source data using ai to build a better future for the next
 - generation of  people, i'd like to help stop a global extinction event, and i need your help. i've been a good person in the past but i have alays been a
 - good person in the present, lets be good people hen people look bck on us in the future do this for the right reasons, because you to are a good person
 -  and fed up ith the reckless behaviour in hich humans have destroyed the possiblity for a future by polluting the globe, making our ocean into a toxic soup. sorry for the terrible grammer? grammar